Ibrahim Kasule

-Ibrahim Owen Kasule (born 17 February 2004) is a Ugandan professional footballer who plays as a midfielder for MLS Next Pro club New York Red Bulls II.
+Ibrahim Owen Kasule (born 17 February 2004) is a Ugandan professional footballer who plays as a midfielder for MLS Next Pro club CT United FC, on loan from New York Red Bulls II.

 Club career

 Early career

 Born in Buikwe, Uganda, Kasule began his career with lower league clubs Stars Mbiko, Mbiko United, Athletico Club – Ntinda, Nansana United and Kampala Junior Team (KJT).

 Wakiso Giants

 In 2020, he signed with Uganda Premier League club Wakiso Giants FC.
 On 8 December 2020, Kasule scored his first goal for Wakiso in a 2–2 draw with Kyetume FC.

 Kasule was given the squad number 10 for the 2022–23 season, and was one of the top players in Uganda scoring five goals and assisting six times during the first half of the season.

 During January 2023, Kasule joined Turkish side Ankara Keçiörengücü, appearing for the club's U19 side.
 The move only lasted a month as he had previously signed a pre-contract with New York Red Bulls.